Course Outline

 Details of early feedback on progress

 Students will have online access to formative/practice quizzes throughout the semester.
 Feedback on incorrect responses will be automatically generated.
-Students will receive regular feedback on their progress during weekly tutorials and guidance on Task 2 assignment preparation.
+Students will receive regular feedback on their progress during weekly tutorials and guidance on assignment preparation.

 Assessment tasks